mendhak/eleventy-satisfactory/README.md

 - A way of adding an image
 - A post with one image
 - An image with lightbox, [can I use this post?](https://www.markllobrera.com/posts/eleventy-building-image-gallery-photoswipe/)
+- Image can specify a half size and third size
 - A gallery of images
 - A gallery of images with lightbox?
 - A post with code samples